syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Rows.md

 ### Defining row height for detail template

-In TreeGrid, It is provide a support to change the detail template height using `DetailsRowHeight` property.
+In TreeGrid, it is provide a support to change the detail template height using `DetailsRowHeight` property.

-The following code example shows how to set details row height in tree grid.
+The following code example shows how to set details row height in TreeGrid.

 {% highlight CSHTML %}